 In Prison Break, all evidence of Paul Kellerman's involvement with the president was erased after he fell from the Company's favor.

 Lex Luthor threatens to do this to a corrupt journalist in an episode of Smallville.

-The original series episode "Person or Persons unknown" concerned an average man who wakes up one morning and finds that no one recognizes or has any memory of him.
+The original series episode "Person or Persons Unknown" concerned an average man who wakes up one morning and finds that no one recognizes or has any memory of him.
 Not his wife, his boss and coworkers or the bartender he sees once a week.
-He knows all of Them and the facts are unchanged but no memory of him (Pictures with his wife have him standing alone) exists.
-The episode ends with an Inversion: The man wakes from his nightmare only to find that he doesn't recognize his wife.
+He knows all of them and the facts are unchanged but no memory of him (pictures with his wife have her standing alone) exists.
+The episode ends with an inversion: the man wakes from his nightmare only to find that he doesn't recognize his wife.

 In "To See The Invisible Man," an episode of the '80s revival of The Twilight Zone, a man is sentenced to a year of Unperson status as a punishment for "coldness."
 The authorities affix a mark to his forehead so everyone else will know to shun him.

 A very localized version occurs in an episode of Monk, where Monk meets a stranger at an inn.
 The man disappears, and then the next day everyone acts like the guy never existed, prompting Monk to worry that he might have hallucinated him (he was under the influence of alcohol at the time).
 Tthe man really did exist; the other guests found him dead then covered it up so they could steal his money.

 The Syndicate in The X-Files is fond of this to cover its tracks with people who give Mulder too much information or people who are no longer of use.

 Played for laughs in an episode of The IT Crowd, where Roy removes his ex-girlfriend from photos of the two of them together.
 Moss says it's "like breaking up with Stalin".